 Tata Consulting Services or TCS, a significant player in the tech field, is a prime example of this growth.
 As stated in TCS’ annual report, “digital channels as a means for business have gone from secondary options to primary and sometimes the only options for business amidst the pandemic.”

 “With cloud and a new class of collaboration tools, people are discovering that they are able to collaborate with each other just as well working from home, as they did in person in the pre-COVID era”, N Chandrasekaran, chairman of Tata Group, said in the annual report.

 TCS used the pandemic to launch the “secure borderless workspace model” and maximize the potential of their employees while providing them the freedom to work as they wish during the pandemic and in future times.
 The model pushes for the heavy use of digital network collaboration tools, allowing individuals to work remotely and stay connected with coworkers around the world.
 This change in the working environment and work process is allowing TCS to venture into new avenues of growth and expand its power and influence through innovation.
 Many companies in India and around the world have since followed this location-agnostic operating model.

 Beating Out China?

-India has taken a lot of the right steps during the coronavirus; limit spending by addressing problems directly, innovation in the work process model, and continuing large infrastructural projects to provide some economic stability.
-Even still with all of these correct steps, India has amassed over 2.2 million cases which are just increasing day over day, and India’s pre-COVID exponential economic growth will not resurface until there is stability and large rebuilding efforts to avoid another recession.
-All in all, it seems as though steps that are taken with ingenuity and outside the box thinking have shown the best results in economic recovery, the way that the country has utilized the pandemic for growth is something other countries should try to replicate in order to revitalize their economies.
+India has taken a lot of the right steps during the coronavirus; limiting spending by addressing problems directly, innovating the work process model, and continuing large infrastructural projects to provide some economic stability.
+Even still with all of these correct steps, India has amassed over 2.2 million cases which are just increasing day over day, and India’s pre-COVID exponential economic growth will not resurface until there are stability and large rebuilding efforts to avoid another recession.
+All in all, it seems as though steps that are taken with ingenuity and outside-the-box thinking have shown the best results in economic recovery, the way that the country has utilized the pandemic for growth is something other countries should try to replicate in order to revitalize their economies.